wethan006/JavaForHCC/README.md

 # JavaForHCC
-This is have my Java Assignments from class
+This is have my Java Assignments from class This is for Assignment 2-2